 - Pick one up at one of the twenty state Comptroller of Maryland taxpayer service offices.

 - Download and print a complaint form online.

 What Happens to Your Complaint

 - After receiving your complaint, the OAG verifies that it falls within its authority.
 The Division typically handles complaints about goods, services, or credit used for personal, household, family, or agricultural purposes.
 If your complaint falls within the OAG’s authority, you can ask that a volunteer mediator work with you and the business to work out an agreement that everyone is happy with.
 It may take several weeks to assign your complaint to a volunteer mediator.
 The OAG may also investigate the company for violations of Maryland law and take enforcement action against the business.
 If your complaint falls within the scope of authority of another state or federal agency, the OAG will automatically transfer your complaint for you.
 So, filing a complaint within the OAG Division will not prevent you from filing your complaint with any other agency or court.

 Tip: Before filing your complaint, you can call the Consumer Protection Division (410-528-8662) to find out where your complaint should be filed.
 This will help save you time.

-The Maryland Department of Labor, Licensing and Regulation provides regulatory oversight for debt collectors in Maryland.
-The Department can verify if a debt collector is licensed to operate and collect against a Maryland resident, as well as accept complaints by consumers against debt collectors.
+- The Maryland Department of Labor provides regulatory oversight for debt collectors and other businesses that provide certain financial services to consumers in Maryland.
+The Department can verify if the businesses are licensed to operate and perform services in Maryland, as well as accept complaints by consumers against the regulated businesses.

-Filing a Complaint with the DLLR’s Commissioner of Financial Regulation Consumer Services Unit
+Filing a Complaint with the Department of Labor’s Commissioner of Financial Regulation Consumer Services Unit

 Filing a complaint with the CFPB